7resp4ss/Jackalope_Plus/README.md

 `./fuzzer <fuzzer arguments> <instrumentation and other components arguments> -- <target command line>`

+`<target command line>`  :

++ @@ : If delivery is file, @@ will be replaced by the sample file name.
+If delivery is shmem, @@ will be replaced by the shared memory name.
++ ?? : If `-out_extension` have been set, This placeholder is designed to represent the target process output file.

 The following command line arguments are supported:

 `-in` - Input directory (directory containing initial sample set).
 If input directory is "-", the fuzzer attempts to restore the previous session (same as using the `-restore` flag).